Valieva skates into first place after Olympic short program

 AP Sports Writer

-BEIJING (AP) — Russian figure skater Kamila Valieva, the heavily favored 15-year-old dynamo at the center of the latest Olympic doping scandal, overcame an early mistake to lead after the women’s short program at the Beijing Games on Tuesday night.
+The enormous pressure and scrutiny on the 15-year-old Russian dynamo, who is at the center of the latest Olympic doping scandal, appeared to finally reach a tipping point Tuesday night.
+Despite an incredible performance by the standards of just about anyone else, Valieva could hardly hold it together while she awaited her scores.

-Performing in the final group, and with a substantial cloud hanging over her, Valieva nearly fell on her opening triple axel before shakily surviving the rest of her program.
-She earned 82.16 points, more than eight points off her own world record, but more than enough to top teammates Anna Shcherbakova and Alexandra Trusova.
+She wound up earning 82.16 points, more than eight off her own world record, but more than enough to top teammates Anna Shcherbakova and Alexandra Trusova as they go for a Russian sweep of the podium.

-Valieva broke into tears as she skated off the ice to await her score.
+Valieva did not speak afterward, walking instead through the required mix zone of reporters in silence.

 Shcherbakova, the reigning world champion, was second with 80.60 points after a clean program.
-Japan’s Kaori Sakamoto was third with 79.89 points while Trusova, who fell on her opening triple axel, was fourth with 74.60 points.
+Japan’s Kaori Sakamoto broke up the “Quad Squad” with 79.89 points while Trusova, who fell on her opening triple axel, was fourth with 74.60.

-The three Russian women dubbed the “Quad Squad,” all coached by the embattled Eteri Tutberidze, are trying to deliver the second podium sweep in Olympic figure skating and the first in the women’s competition.
+The three Russian women, all coached by the embattled Eteri Tutberidze, are trying to deliver the second podium sweep in Olympic figure skating and the first in the women’s competition.
+The free skate is Thursday night.

-For the last week, Valieva’s positive drug test from an event in December put the very possibility in question.
+For the last week, Valieva’s positive drug test from an event in December has put the medals in question.

+The test was flagged by a laboratory in Sweden for a banned heart medication but only emerged last week, after her two brilliant performances in the team competition helped win gold for the Russia Olympic Committee.

-Lawyers for Valieva also “brought some doubts about her guilt,” veteran IOC member Denis Oswald said Tuesday, with their possible explanation of accidental rather than deliberate doping with a drug called trimetazidine.
+Lawyers for Valieva also “brought some doubts about her guilt,” veteran IOC member Denis Oswald said Tuesday.
+Russian lawyers speculated that the sample may have been contaminated by medicine her grandfather was taking.

 Valieva said the entire process had taught her that adult life “can be unfair to some extent.”

-Others pointed out that it was unfair for Valieva to perform having tested positive for a banned substance.
+Others pointed out that the real unfairness came in Valieva performing despite a positive test for a banned substance.

 Valieva and her teammates had plenty of support from the carefully curated crowd inside Capital Indoor Stadium.
-There were even several fans waving the Russian flag, which is still banned at the Olympics as punishment from the country’s state-sponsored doping scheme that came to light following the 2014 Sochi Games.
+There were even several fans waving Russian flags, which the team can’t use at Olympics as punishment from the country’s state-sponsored doping scheme at the 2014 Sochi Games.

 There also were plenty of fans that sat stoically in the stands when Valieva’s name was announced.